"Dangerous" AI-generated mushrooms flood Google

 Report incident 🔥 | Improve page 💁 | Access database 🔢

-Fake AI-generated images of mushrooms are swamping Google search results, causing consternation amongst health experts and others.
+Fake AI-generated images of mushrooms are swamping Google search results, causing consternation amongst health experts and others concerned that they may result in fatal poisonings.

 The issue was highlighted by Reddit r/mycology community moderator MycoMutant, who discovered that when searching for the fungus Coprinus comatus - commonly referred to as shaggy ink cap - the first image displayed in Google’s AI Overviews featured snippet was an AI-generated image.